 When to Finish Work when Pregnant with Twins

 It is generally recommended to finish working at around 28-30 weeks with a twin pregnancy.
 This might surprise you.
-As most singleton mamas don’t finish work until 1-2 weeks before their due date.
+Most singleton mamas don’t finish work until 1-2 weeks before their due date.

 But for you mama… it’s very different.

 By 29 weeks pregnant, you will be the size of a full-term singleton pregnancy.
 You will feel tired and quite possibly sore.
 Carrying twins is hard on your belly and hips.
 You will definitely be perfecting your pregnancy waddle by then.

 It is also worth remembering, that even a healthy twin pregnancy is classed as high risk.
 Your babies need you to rest and try to remove as much stress as possible from your days.
 The type of ongoing stress that a work environment can cause has been identified as a potential cause of premature births.
 Twins are already 50% more likely to arrive prematurely, so minimizing this risk is essential to your babies.

 Your obstetrician will be able to advise you on your particular pregnancy needs.

 Should I Find out My Twins Genders?